Last Modified on December 21, 2017

 The goal of the school board is to achieve excellence in education consistent with its mission statement.
 The Board values academic achievement.
 This goal of excellence is supported by parents, a seasoned, well-prepared and dedicated staff.
 The district’s instructional program implements a comprehensive, standards-based curriculum and reporting system.

-The K-12 student body attends six elementary schools (grades K-5), two middle schools (grades 6-8) and a comprehensive senior high school (grades 9-12), including a Freshman Center.
+The K-12 student body attends six elementary schools (grades K-5), a Sixth Grade Center, one middle school (grades 7-8) and a comprehensive senior high school (grades 9-12).

-Approximately 300 students in grades 10-12 attend the Upper Bucks County Area Vocational Technical School.
+Approximately 400 students in grades 9-12 attend the Upper Bucks County Area Technical School.